Trombones

 Assistant Professor of Trombone, Boise State University Trombone, Mirari Brass Quintet

-Tenor: Model TBSCA with Rotary Valve
+Tenor: TBSCA with Rotary Valve

 "This horn gives me the ease, flexibility, and control to play comfortably in any setting."